IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis

 \section{Method}

-Given multi-view posed images under unknown illumination, our goal is to achieve a reliable understanding of the basic properties of the scene, such as albedo, shading, etc, and to enable real-time editable novel view synthesis.
-Fig.~\ref{fig: IntrinsicNeRF Framework} depicts the overview framework of our proposed method.
+Given multi-view posed images under unknown illumination of static scenes, we aim to achieve a reliable understanding of the basic properties of the scene, such as reflectance, shading, etc, and to enable real-time editable novel view synthesis.
+Fig.~\ref{fig: IntrinsicNeRF Framework} outlines the general framework.